A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Butter - 50 g

-3. Processes that occur with the main food substances during heat treatment.
-Formation of taste, smell, aroma, mass change
+3. Processes that occur with basic food substances during heat treatment.
+Formation of taste, smell, aroma, change in mass

 Various types of fish differ in taste and nutritional content.
-Therefore, when preparing fish dishes, it is necessary to choose a cooking method that allows not only to make the dish tasty, but also to preserve valuable nutrients in it.
-Depending on the methods of heat treatment, fish dishes are divided into boiled, stewed, fried in the main way, fried in a large amount of fat, stewed, baked.
+Therefore, when preparing fish dishes, it is necessary to choose a cooking method that allows you not only to prepare the dish tasty, but also to preserve valuable nutrients in it.
+Depending on the methods of heat treatment, fish dishes are divided into boiled, poached, fried in the main method, fried in a large amount of fat, stewed, baked.

-In the process of heat treatment, the fish undergoes complex physical and chemical changes.
-When cooking and frying fish, proteins coagulate, collagen protein, fat, vitamins and extractives change, water is released, and the mass and volume of the fish change.
-As a result of heat treatment, the digestibility of fish increases, tissue fibers soften and bacteria die, which can be seeded with fish semi-finished products.
-In sturgeon fish, spores of pathogenic bacteria and harmful substances released by them - toxins - can sometimes remain.
-Therefore, it is necessary to carefully monitor the thermal process and complete bringing the fish to readiness.
+During the heat treatment process, fish undergoes complex physical and chemical changes.
+When boiling and frying fish, protein coagulation occurs, collagen protein, fat, vitamins and extractives change, water is released, and the weight and volume of the fish changes.
+As a result of heat treatment, the digestibility of fish increases, tissue fibers soften and bacteria that can be contaminated with semi-finished fish products die.
+Sturgeon fish can sometimes contain spores of pathogenic bacteria and the harmful substances they produce - toxins.
+Therefore, it is necessary to carefully monitor the thermal process and complete preparation of the fish.

-Fish contains albumin proteins, soluble in water, globulins, soluble in salt solutions, as well as complex phosphorus-containing proteins, which, when heated to 35 ° C, begin to coagulate (denature).
-This process ends when 65 °C is reached.
-Coagulated proteins in the form of light foam appear on the surface when cooking fish.
-The fish contains from 1.6 to 5.1% collagen, which almost completely consists of its connective tissue.
+Fish contains albumin proteins, soluble in water, globulins, soluble in salt solutions, as well as complex phosphorus-containing proteins, which when heated to 35 ° C begin to coagulate (denature).
+This process ends when it reaches 65 °C. Curled proteins in the form of light foam appear on the surface when cooking fish.
+Fish contains from 1.6 to 5.1% collagen, of which almost all its connective tissue consists.
 Fish collagen is less stable than meat collagen.
-At a temperature of 40 ° C, it coagulates and turns into glutin, which is a sticky substance that is easily soluble in hot water, due to which saturated fish broths form jelly when solidified.
-Fish glutin can retain water to a greater extent than meat glutin, so fish loses less weight when cooked than meat.
-When fish is boiled, the proteins of myofibrils are compacted, as a result of which the volume and weight of the fish decrease.
+At a temperature of 40 ° C, it coagulates and transforms into glutin, which is a sticky substance that is easily soluble in hot water, due to which saturated fish broths form a jelly when they solidify.
+Fish gluten can retain water to a greater extent than meat gluten, so when cooked, fish loses less weight than meat.
+When cooking fish, the myofibril proteins become denser, resulting in a decrease in the volume and weight of the fish.

-The change in fish weight is 18-20%, i.e. half that of cattle meat.
+The change in fish mass is 18-20%, i.e. half that of cattle meat.
 The main part of these losses is water separated by proteins.
-When cooking and frying, the mass loss is almost the same, the difference is 1-2% in one direction or another.
-The mass of breaded fish pieces varies less than unbreaded ones.
+When boiling and frying, the weight loss is almost the same, the difference is 1-2% in one direction or another.
+The weight of breaded fish pieces changes less than unbreaded ones.
 When frying in the field of infrared radiation, weight loss is reduced by reducing the heat treatment time.

-The total amount of soluble substances passing from fish to broth is 1.5-2% of its mass, including extractive and mineral substances - 0.3-0.5%.
-During cooking, extractive substances turn into a decoction, giving the broths a good taste and the ability to excite appetite.
+The total amount of soluble substances passing from fish into the broth is 1.5-2% of its mass, including extractive and mineral substances - 0.3-0.5%.
+When boiled, extractive substances turn into a decoction, giving broths a good taste and the ability to stimulate appetite.

-4. Development of recipes, cooking technology and preparation of regulatory and technological documentation for the dish "Fish in Yaroslavl"
+4. Development of a recipe, cooking technology and preparation of regulatory and technological documentation for the dish “Fish in Yaroslavl style”

 fish - 800 g